hotelcurtains/CS385/notes/notes.md

   - for a loop that runs n times, this makes the whole function n * c₁ + c₂
   - we remove all this when finding asymptotic notation though
     - we care about how it grows, not how long it actually takes
+- all logs get written as log n because logs with constant bases differ by a constant factor which we can ignore

 ## Big O
 - O(1) is the best possible rate, as ther is nothing lower
-- O is the asymptotic upper bound of the function
+- O is the *asymptotic upper bound* of the function
   - i.e. when n is infinitely large
 - any line "under" O(n) is technically part of it
-  - e.g. 10n +5 is in O(n²)
+  - e.g. 10n + 5 is in O(n²)

 ## Big Omega
-- Ω() is the asymptotic lower bound
+- Ω() is the *asymptotic lower bound*
 - anything above Ω() is part of it
   - e.g. n³ is in Ω(n²)